TerranceFinleyZ/imperial-tech/README.md

 ![Screenshot (61)](https://github.com/TerranceFinleyZ/imperial-tech/assets/112042894/af873115-254e-4237-b204-27a600865223)
 ![Screenshot (62)](https://github.com/TerranceFinleyZ/imperial-tech/assets/112042894/33825179-624b-4ef4-bc06-5f33f6cc8d9a)

-As of February 12, 2024, we’re facing challenges with limited attention and modest income since starting Nov 24, 2023.
+February 12, 2024: We’re facing challenges with limited attention and modest income since starting Nov 24, 2023.
 However, these small projects serve as the foundation for a future fully scalable business.
 Every journey begins with small steps, and with dedication and persistence, my vision can grow into something remarkable.

-Fed 14, 2024 First paying client for Imperial-tech Building a Book website in Next.js
+Fed 14, 2024: New paying client for Imperial-tech web design, Building a Book website in Next.js